lh/HSMA-Notes/1b_notes.md

 eg a model, or an envisionable model (eg webapp)
 ## Organisational impact

 You need to know who your stakeholders are: who will benefit, who will be hurt?
-Need to build engagement othewise your model will sit on the shelf!
+Need to build engagement other                 wise your model will sit on the shelf!

-Who will helo, who will hinder?
+Who will help, who will hinder?
 Potential conflicts?

 Think of interest/influence diagram: